 This morning, head out to cycle some of New Zealand’s most beautiful bike paths along the lake before we depart Wanaka and cruise down to the famous original A.J.
 Hackett bungy site, where you can take the plunge - if you dare!
 Then, it’s on to the ‘Adventure Capital of the World!’
 Queenstown offers an optional big (make that huge) night out with a variety of excellent restaurants, pubs and live music.

-With so much to see and do in and around Queenstown, you need three full days to take it all in!
+With so much to see and do in and around Queenstown, you need four full days to take it all in!
 To get you started, a couple highlight activities are included in your package.